 The Company marks to market its open futures positions at the end of each period and records the net unrealized gain or loss during the period in derivative (gains) losses in the condensed consolidated statements of operations or in accumulated other comprehensive income in the condensed consolidated balance sheets in accordance with FASB authoritative guidance.
 The Company recorded unrealized (gains) losses of \$3,862 and \$(1,213), in other comprehensive income (loss) for the six month periods ended June 30, 2010 and 2011, respectively, related to its futures contracts.
 Of the \$2,858 liability for the Company's future contracts at June 30, 2011, \$2,715 is included in accrued liabilities for the short-term amount, and \$143 is included in other long-term liabilities for the long-term amount in the Company's consolidated balance sheet as of June 30, 2011.
-Of the \$3,703 liability for the Company's futures contracts at June 30, 2010, \$2,168 is included in accrued liabilities for the short-term amount, and \$1,535 is included in other long-term liabilities for the long-term amount in the Company's consolidated balance sheet as of June 30, 2010.
-The Company's interes contracts at June 30, 2010 and 2011 was insignificant.
-For the three months ended June 30, 2010 and 2011, the Company recognized a loss of \$137 and \$1,431, respectively, in cost of sales in the accompanying condensed consolidated statements of operations related to its futures contracts that were settled during the respective periods.
+Of the \$3,703 liability for the Company's futures contracts at June 30, 2010, \$2,168 is included in accrued liabilities for the short-term amount, and \$1,535 is included in other long-term liabilities for the long-term amount in the Company's condensed consolidated balance sheet as of June 30, 2010.
+The Company's ineffectiveness related to its futures contracts during the three and six month periods ended June 30, 2010 and 2011 was insignificant.
+For the three months ended June 30, 2010 and 2011, the Company recognized a loss of approximately \$350 and \$680, respectively, in cost of sales in the accompanying condensed consolidated statements of operations related to its futures contracts that were settled during the respective periods.
 For the six months ended June 30, 2010 and 2011, the Company recognized a loss of \$137 and \$1,431, respectively, in cost of sales in the accompanying condensed consolidated statements of operations related to its futures contracts that were settled during the respective periods.